Speakers 2025

 Andrea Landfried

 Andrea Landfried, born in 1976 in Heidelberg, fully qualified lawyer, trained systemic family therapist, runs her own mediation practice in Heidelberg.
 Managing director of the purely charitable Landfried Stiftung GmbH.
-Her debut “Pasteurgasse 4, täglich” was published by Frankfurter Verlagsanstalt in 2023.
-She lives in Heidelberg with her two children and has been a member of the PEN Berlin board since November 2024.
-At the congress: “Writers in Prison” (presentation)
+Her debut »Pasteurgasse 4, täglich« was published in 2023.
+Member of the PEN Berlin board since 2024.
+At the congress: »Writers in Prison« (presentation)

 Kristof Magnusson